 Private Insurance Coverage

 Regulations for telehealth reimbursement by private payers vary from state to state.
-As of March 2017, 34 states and the District of Columbia have laws that govern private payer telehealth reimbursement policies.
+As of November 2018, 36 states and (including the District of Columbia) have laws that govern private payer telehealth reimbursement policies and four states have proposed bills.
 Parity laws generally require health insurers to cover and pay for services provided via telehealth the same way they would for services provided through in-person visits.
 More and more policies are authorizing state-wide coverage for telehealth services, without provider or technology restrictions.